hackademix/noscript-web/content/usage.md

 #### LAN Protection{.subh}

 Simply put, the LAN capability lets documents coming from the public Internet (AKA World Area Network / WAN) to link / send requests to hosts inside your Local Area Network (LAN), which is pretty much what they can do now, allowing so called cross-zone CSRF/XSS attacks.
-By keeping it disabled (the factory setting in the DEFAULT and UNTRUSTED presets), you're replicating this feature from "Classic" NoScript, without the hassle of going through ABE's firewall-like rules when you need to set an exception, which now is just a matter of checking the LAN capability box.
+By keeping it disabled (the factory setting in the DEFAULT and UNTRUSTED presets), you're replicating [the Application Boundaries Enforcer feature](https://classic.noscript.net/abe/index.html) from "Classic" NoScript, without the hassle of going through ABE's firewall-like rules when you need to set an exception, which now is just a matter of checking the LAN capability box.

 ### Per-site preferences editor
 {% screenshot "per-site-prefs", "Configuring per-site permissions (light scheme)" %}